The Three Pioneers

 The Three Pioneers is a public sculpture on the main campus of the Georgia Institute of Technology (Georgia Tech).
-Created by Martin Dawe, the statue honors the first three African American students at the institute, who enrolled in 1961.
+Created by Martin Dawe, the statue honors the first three Black American students at the institute, who enrolled in 1961.

 Description

-The statue features three bronze sculptures depicting Ford C. Greene, Ralph A. Long Jr., and Lawrence Williams, who, in September 1961, became the first African Americans to enroll at Georgia Tech.
+The statue features three bronze sculptures depicting Ford C. Greene, Ralph A. Long Jr., and Lawrence Williams, who, in September 1961, became the first Black Americans to enroll at Georgia Tech.
 The statue is located in an area of the main campus called Harrison Square, named after Edwin D. Harrison, President of the institute at the time these students enrolled.
 Continuing the Conversation, a statue honoring Rosa Parks, is also located in the square.
 The statue was unveiled on September 4, 2019.
 That same day, The First Graduate, a statue honoring Ronald Yancey, the first African American to graduate from the institute, was also dedicated at the Clough Undergraduate Learning Commons.
 Collectively, the two statues are referred to as the Trailblazers statues.
 The statues' unveilings were attended by Greene, Long, Williams, and Yancey.